Safeguarding

 All concerns are listened to and passed onto trained Designated Safeguarding Personnel in compliance with the sharing of information guidance.

-Our Designated Lead for Safeguarding is: John Cattermole, Headteacher
+Our Designated Lead for Safeguarding is: John Cattermole, Headteacher and Claire Smalley, Interim Headteacher

 The Safeguarding Team meets on a regular basis to discuss ongoing concerns and ensure appropriate actions are carried out and followed up.
 We also work very closely with a number of social workers and other key safeguarding employees to ensure the correct help and support is directed to children and families – everyone shares a responsibility for keeping children safe.